chroma9/pkmn-documentation/pokemon.md

 Color = Blue
 Shape = Finned
 Kind = Small Fry
-Pokedex = It's awfully weak and notably tasty, so everyone is always out to get it.
+PokedexEntry = It's awfully weak and notably tasty, so everyone is always out to get it.
 As it happens, anyone trying to bully it receives a painful lesson.
 FormName = Solo Form
 Generation = 7
 BattlerPlayerX = 0